UN at 75: slow death or a new direction | Annual Lecture 24

 Journal ArticlePoverty dynamics and graduation from conditional cash transfers: A transition model for Mexico’s Progresa-Oportunidades-Prospera program

-This article is currently available for early online view.
-The effects of conditional cash transfers (CCTs) on poverty and well-being have been widely studied...Panel analysis Poverty Measurement (Poverty)
+The effects of conditional cash transfers (CCTs) on poverty and well-being have been widely studied.
+However, there is limited knowledge on how a CCT should respond to the dynamics of poverty...Panel analysis Poverty Measurement (Poverty)

 Working PaperIs multi-party coalition government better for the protection of socially backward classes in India?